arjunkmrm/mcp-minecraft/README.md

 1. **Download and Setup Minecraft Server**
    - Download Minecraft server v1.21 from [mcversions.net/1.21](https://mcversions.net/download/1.21)
+   - Install Java 21.0.5 if not already installed (other versions are untested)
    - Create a dedicated directory (e.g., `~/minecraft-server/`)
    - Place the downloaded `server.jar` file in this directory
    - Note down the absolute path to your `server.jar` file